Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 2. Even Some College Better Than None

 Surprisingly, even if you don't finish your degree, you will definitely benefit from having spent some time in a higher education facility.
 Although finishing a bachelor's degree or more gives the most benefits, even some college is better than none.
-A study in 2005 by Columbia University Teacher's college discovered that having even just one year of college after high school raised salaries by 10% from someone that had none.
+Many studies have confirmed this fact, including a recent study one based on 207,332 students who graduated high school in 2000.
+The research found "very substantial increases in employability and income" for students who attended but did not finish a degree.
+Another study by Columbia University Teacher's college discovered that having even just one year of college after high school raised salaries by 10% from someone that had none.
 This study also found that women who completed a certificate, but not a degree, did obtain significantly greater salaries than women who did not.
 So even if you are not sure you could complete a college degree, it will be worth your while to begin college right out of high school.

 3. College is Unemployment Insurance